aoterodelaroza/acpdb/README.md

 the extension of the template.
 Some template examples can be found in the `templates/` directory.

-If SET is not present, write all the structures in the database.
+Two different kinds of behavior are obtained depending on whether the TRAINING or SET keywords are used.
+These two keywords are incompatible.
+If neither SET nor TRAINING are present, write all the structures in the database.
 If SET is present, write the structures in the database set with that name (`set.s`) or ID (`set.i`).
+If TRAINING is present, the training set must be defined, and the structures belonging to the training set with alias `alias.s` are written.
+If no alias is given, write all the structures in the training set.

 The files are written to directory `dir.s` (default: `./`).
 If PACK is present, create `tar.xz` compressed archives with at most `ipack.i`